Keryx: A Decentralized Protocol for Verifiable AI Inference

 Happy path (honest miner):

-[1] User → AiRequest tx (prompt + fee) → Chain
+[1] User → AiRequest tx → Chain

 [2] Chain → block template (AiRequest visible) → Miner

-20% block reward → escrow (CSV, 36,000 blocks)
+20% block reward → block escrow (CSV, 36,000 blocks)

-[5] Chain → result visible → User
+[6] Chain → CID visible; user fetches result from IPFS → User

 Fraud path (dishonest miner):